Dan Gurney: Early life

 Gurney was born to John R. "Jack" Gurney and Roma Sexton.
-His father was a graduate of Harvard Business School with a master's degree.
-Dan's three uncles were each MIT engineers.
-His grandfather was F.W.
-Gurney who was responsible for the invention of the Gurney Ball Bearing.
-He had one sister, Celisssa.
 Jack was discovered to have a beautiful voice after taking voice lessons in Paris and changed his career path to become lead basso with the Metropolitan Opera Company in New York, eventually retiring in 1947.
 Jack moved his family to Riverside, California, when Dan was a teenager and had just graduated from Manhasset High School.
 Young Dan quickly became caught up in the California hot rod culture.
 At age 19, he built and raced a car that went 138 miles per hour (mph) (222 kilometres per hour [km/h]) at the Bonneville Salt Flats.
 He later studied at Menlo Junior College, a feeder school for Stanford University.
 He then became an amateur drag racer and sports car racer.
 He served in the United States Army for two years as an artillery mechanic during the Korean War.